fabianwennink/IconCaptcha-PHP/README.md

 ## Requirements
 * __PHP 5.2+__
 * __jQuery 1.12.3+__

-## Known problems
-* __Only 1 captcha per page:__ The plugin can only handle 1 captcha per page.
-Multi-captcha support will be added somewhere in the near future.

 ## Where is version 1?!
 Version 1 was never created with the intention of it being used on live websites.
 This caused the security to lack which left massive loopholes around the captcha.